polyphony-chat/docs/docs/Protocol Specifications/core.md

 !!! info

-    You can read more about the Identity Pubkey and Certificate in [7.
+    You can read more about the Identity Keys and Certificates in [7.
 Keys and signatures](#7-keys-and-signatures).

 ### 4.1 Authentication